David Benavidez vs. Gilberto Ramirez odds, prediction: Picks for May 2 fight from proven boxing expert

 SportsLine combat expert Josh Nagel just locked in his David Benavidez vs. Gilberto Ramirez cruiserweight fight on Saturday from Las Vegas

 Gilberto Ramirez defends his WBA and WBO cruiserweight titles Saturday against two-division champion David Benavidez in a 12-round boxing main event.
 The main Benavidez vs. Ramirez fight card is set for 8 p.m.
 ET from T-Mobile Arena in Las Vegas.
-Benavidez is a -390 betting favorite (wager $390 to win $100), while Ramirez is priced at +290 (wager $100 to win $300) in the latest boxing odds for David Benavidez vs. Gilberto Ramirez from DraftKings Sportsbook.
-The over/under for total rounds completed is 10.5, with the Over favored at -360.
+Benavidez is a -500 betting favorite (wager $500 to win $100), while Ramirez is priced at +370 (wager $100 to win $370) in the latest boxing odds for David Benavidez vs. Gilberto Ramirez from DraftKings Sportsbook.
+The over/under for total rounds completed is 10.5, with the Over favored at -360 and the Under listed at +250.

 Ramirez defeated Yuniel Dorticos by unanimous decision last June to retain his WBA (Super) and WBO cruiserweight titles.
 Benavidez is coming off a seven-round TKO win over Anthony Yarde this past November.
 Before locking in your David Benavidez vs. Gilberto Ramirez picks, make sure you see the Ramirez vs. Benavidez predictions and betting advice from SportsLine combat expert Josh Nagel.